Funds

 Within these categories there are funds that:

-• Invest only in the shares of UK companies;
+• Invest only in the shares of UK companies.

-• Invest mainly in the shares of European, North American, Far East or Japanese companies;
+• Invest mainly in the shares of European, North American, Far East or Japanese companies.

-• Invest worldwide;
+• Invest worldwide.

-• Specialise in the shares of smaller companies, or in companies in a particular market sector, such as healthcare or technology;
+• Specialise in the shares of smaller companies, or in companies in a particular market sector, such as healthcare or technology.

-• Follow a particular investment style;
+• Follow a particular investment style or theme e.g Sustainable Investments, Infrastructure.

-Through our website you can buy over 2,500 investment funds on line adopting your own research or through Rosan Select, which offers a selection of our preferred funds.
+Through our website you can buy over 5,500 investment funds on line adopting your own research or through Rosan Select, which offers a selection of our preferred funds.